Malwprotector/huggingchat-client/README.md

      your_password
      ```

-   **Note**: Ensure that you have the appropriate permissions to access HuggingChat.
+   **Note**: If you don't have a huggingchat account, you'll need to create one [on huggingchat.]https://huggingface.co/chat/)

 3. **Set Up the Prompt**:
    - Create a file named `prompt` and write the initial user message you want to start the conversation with.